Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Experimental Setup

 \subsection{Dataset}

 Following Zhu et al.~\cite{zhu2021bulb_attack} and Wei et al.~\cite{wei2023hotcold}, we evaluated model performance on the Teledyne FLIR ADAS Thermal dataset~\cite{FLIR}.
+Infrared images were acquired with a Teledyne FLIR Tau2 (13 mm f/1.0 with a 45-degree HFOV and 37-degree VFOV), and the thermal camera operated in T-linear mode.
 Following Wei et al.~\cite{wei2023hotcold}, we filtered the original dataset for the task of human detection.
-First, we used only the ``person" category.
-Next, we filtered the persons to be larger than 120 pixels.
-We thereby obtained 1169 training images with 1810 person labels and 84 test images with 154 person labels.
+First, we used only the ``person" category, excluding images without the person class.
+Next, we filtered the persons to ensure that the height of their bodies are larger than 120 pixels.
+This process resulted in 1169 training images with 1810 person labels and 84 test images with 154 person labels.

-For evaluation against shape-location-optimized (“shape-loc”) attacks~\cite{wei2023shape_attack}, we created a custom dataset based on the CVC-14 dataset~\cite{s16060820}, in which each image includes only one person.
-This dataset provides already cropped images of persons.
-We randomly selected 97 images and manually labeled them.
-This custom dataset is provided in our codes.
+To evaluate the model against shape-location-optimized (``shape-loc") attacks~\cite{wei2023shape_attack}, we created a custom dataset based on the CVC-14 dataset~\cite{s16060820}, in which each image includes only one person.
+The CVC-14 dataset provides already cropped images of persons.
+From this dataset, we randomly chose 97 images and manually labeled them.
+The custom dataset, along with its annotations, is included in our provided codes.